- Non-VOC, non-biocidal, non-toxic

 Oceanit conducted a case study of HeatX in collaboration with Hawaiian Electric Company (HECO) a major utility company in the state of Hawaii.
 HECO mainly utilizes shell and tube heat exchangers in their power plants.
 Learn how HeatX significantly reduced biofouling and corrosion issues for HECO heat exchangers.

-If you have any questions about HeatX, please send us a message using the form to the right.
+If you have any questions about HeatX for heat exchangers or HeatX+ for condensers, please send us a message using the form to the right.

 To learn more about any of Oceanit’s other functional coatings & surface treatments, or our any of our other products, please visit Oceanit’s corporate website.